visit-dav/visit/src/doc/cli_manual/functions.rst

   OpenComputeEngine(MachineProfile) -> integer

-hostName : type
+hostName : string
     The name of the computer on which to start the engine.

-args : type
+args : tuple
     Optional tuple of command line arguments for the engine.Alternative arguments:MachineProfile object to load with OpenComputeEngine call

 return type : integer